Skip to main content

 new_palo.png

-Noting this key becomes the users password, in the case of Palo Alto.
+Noting this secret becomes the users password, in the case of Palo Alto.
 You can opt for no password, or to re-use an existing key, along with restricting by IP address source, who can present and use the key for access.

 image.png